Skip to the content

 Indigenous Relationships with Waterways

 Montgomery County is bordered by the Potomac River to the west and the Patuxent to the east.
-Several stream valleys—Rock Creek, Sligo Creek, Northwest Branch, and Watts Branch among them—lace the country’s interior.
+Several stream valleys—Rock Creek, Sligo Creek, Northwest Branch, and Watts Branch among them—lace the county’s interior.
 For thousands of years, Indigenous groups lived along these river and stream banks and traveled their waters.
 Among these groups were the ancestors of the Piscataway, who are now primarily based in Southern Maryland.

 Want more history in the park?